BishoDroid/countries-exercise/README.md

 The solution consists of two different ways to display the answers
 * Rest Solution: Access via RESTful endpoints, suitable for integration into web services or applications.
 * Console Solution: Direct interaction through a command-line interface, ideal for standalone usage.

+The logic mostly resides in `AbstractCountriesService` and is shared between api and console. the modules define how data is pulled from the restcountries api.
 ## How to run
 * Clone the repository
 ```shell